luludada/Resume/README.md

 1010Y: https://github.com/1010Robotics/2017-2018-1010Y

-* Programs are organized accoring to tournment or purpose
+* Programs are organized accoring to tournment or purpose.

-* All the programs can have their ports modified in the main.h file
+* All the programs can have their ports modified in the main.h file.

-* 1010S and 1010K code written in Pros and 1010Y code written in RobotC
+* 1010S and 1010K code written in Pros and 1010Y code written in RobotC.

 * Best programming rank at 151th, best driving rank at 235th.
-BC Provincial rank at 14th.
+Ranked at 14th in BC Provincial championship.

 ### [Minesweeper](https://github.com/luludada/WeChat-Minesweeper)
 Repository：https://github.com/luludada/WeChat-Minesweeper